Song of Susannah by Stephen King

 King’s magnum opus is not a series that you can jump into midway through, so if you’ve not read it, I suggest you start at the beginning.
-See my series of posts: Vol 1, Vol 2, Vol 3, Vol 4 and Vol 5 and find your starting point, don’t read on.
+See my post with links to all of the volumes and find your starting point, don’t read on.

 It’s fair to say that the penultimate episode in this saga is probably the weakest in the series so far.
 The largest part of it is devoted Susannah who is pregnant with a devil’s spawn, and possessed by another female demon Mia, as well as her own suppressed split personality Detta, transported back to New York to have the baby, or rather chap.
 It is growing unnaturally, and Susannah is trying to suppress the labour until help arrives from members of the Ka-Tet.

 Meanwhile back in the Calla, Roland and the others are trying to activate the door through to our world with the help of Henchick and the Manni.
 Once opened they will split up.
 Jake, Oy and Pere Callahan will go on Susannah’s trail.
 Roland and Eddie will go to Maine 1977 to persuade Calvin Tower to sell them the vacant lot back in NYC which is pivotal to their quest, but also to seek out the author of a novel called Salem’s Lot.